Hadoories/HOUSE-PRICE-ML2/README.md

 Notes on intervals:
 - Uses split-conformal symmetric intervals based on calibration absolute residuals (valid coverage under exchangeability).
 - If calibration stats are missing, falls back to: RF per-tree quantiles or empirical residuals/normal approx.

+CSV predictions with trained CSV model:
+- Ensure your input CSV has the same raw columns used at training time (metadata `feature_names`).
+- The CLI will handle preprocessing (imputation/encoding/scaling) automatically.

 Feature order (California Housing):
 1. MedInc (median income in block group, in tens of thousands)